Etondi/data_visualization/README.md

 ## Project Overview
-This project focuses on visualizating the Airbnb market to identify the best location for purchasing a property and renting it out.
+Built a business-facing dashboard to analyze Airbnb market trends and identify profitable opportunities for short-term rental investment.
+The dashboard supports data-driven decisions around pricing, location, and market entry strategy.

 ## Data Sources
 The dataset used in this project was obtained from [Inside Airbnb](https://insideairbnb.com/get-the-data/).